phoenixframework/phoenix_pubsub/README.md

 end
 ```

-Then start your a PubSub instance:
+Then start your PubSub instance:

 ```elixir
 defmodule MyApp do